 And most importantly, we learned that remote work is not an antidote for a toxic work culture.

-That was certainly the realization one of my clients came to recently.
+That was certainly the realisation one of my clients came to recently.
 In the middle of the pandemic, I got a call from a C-level leader who was concerned about the dynamics of a team of senior leaders he brought together just before workplaces were locked down.
 It was an impressive collection of executives, all of them boasting extensive technical knowledge and years of experience.

-However, early on the leader started to realize there was a problem.
+However, early on the leader started to realise there was a problem.
 Members of the team clearly did not trust each other.
 Open dialogue and collaboration were in short supply.
 Even though they were working remotely, there was an omnipresent friction that started to drain the team of its strategic and problem-solving energies.
 Work was simply not getting done in the manner that moved the team forward.

 What started out as a promising initiative to make the company more agile and productive quickly turned into an episode of Survivor, with small groups of allies breaking off into cabals that worked to undermine each other.

-Listening to the leader and others, I started to realize that not only was his team not benefitting from remote work, but the whole experience of virtual collaboration may be amplifying the problems that existed when teams were being formed or transformed.
+Listening to the leader and others, I started to realise that not only was his team not benefitting from remote work, but the whole experience of virtual collaboration may be amplifying the problems that existed when teams were being formed or transformed.